How to Build Author Archive Pages That Earn Trust and Increase Clicks

 - A short bio with relevant credentials

-- Grouped articles by condition or treatment area
+- Articles grouped by condition or treatment category

-This page reassures readers that the content comes from someone with subject knowledge.
-It also helps them find related information efficiently.
+This reassures readers the content comes from subject knowledge and helps them find the right information quickly.

 Example 2: The Staff Journalist